instructlab/taxonomy/CONTRIBUTING.md

 Signed-off-by: John Doe <john.doe@example.com>
 ```

-You can include this automatically when you commit a change to your local git repository using the following command:
+You can include this automatically when you commit a change to your local Git repository using the following command:

 ```shell
 git commit -s